juanmiguelrl/breast-cancer-subtyping/README.md

 &emsp;--d : to downscale the wsi files
 &emsp;--s : to store the images together
 &emsp;--f : filters the images applying the options indicated
-&emsp;--c : clasifies the images and slits them in train and test sets
+&emsp;--c : classifies the images and slits them in train and test sets
-&emsp;--t : this option os to execute the training of the neural network
+&emsp;--t : this option is to execute the training and evaluation of the neural network
-&emsp;--e : to evaluate the model indicated with the dataset indicated
-(These next options are necessary for the training option):
-&emsp;--epochs : to indicate the number of epochs that will be done at the training
-&emsp;--batch _size: to indicate the batch size at the training
-&emsp;--n_gpus: to indicate how many gpus will be used during the training
 (These next options are optional for the training option):
-&emsp;--l : to log during the training or not
 &emsp;--n or --nni : to use nni or not during the training